slateci/slateci.github.io/_posts/2023-09-11-k8s-community-repos.md

 type: markdown
 ---

 The Kubernetes community has changed to community-owned package repositories.
-Learn how to update your SLATE clusters in this blog.
+Learn how to update your SLATE Clusters in this blog.

 <!--end_excerpt-->